rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

   },
   "sn": {
     "type": "string",
-    "description": "Serial number or issuance number of the NFT, padded so that its total length is 16, e.g. 0000000000000123"
+    "description": "Serial number or issuance number of the NFT, padded so that its total length is 16, e.g. 0000000000000123.
+Should be sequential but can be arbitrary - the `max` propery of an NFT's class only cares about the total number of NFTs, not their serial numbers."
   },
   "metadata": {
     "type": "string",